 A How-To Guide for Your Business’ Next Video Project

-This blog is the first of a three-part series that we will guide organizations interested in delving into the world of video production.
+This blog is the second in a three-part series meant to guide organizations interested in delving into the world of video production.
 Click here to read the first blog in this series!

 We’re sharing the ins and outs of our three-pronged approach to video production: Imagine, Create, and Appeal.